 - Houses or areas in the same projects

-As is the case with volunteers who participate in the Shelter and Animal Care and Sea Turtle Conservation and Ecological Garden Maintenance program, they stay in the houses that are located in the project areas.
+As is the case of volunteers who participate in the Animal Care and Shelter and the Sea Turtle Conservation and Ecological Garden Maintenance program, they stay in the houses that are located in the project areas.

-All volunteers who collaborate in the social programs are housed in the homes of Costa Rican families.
+All volunteers who take part in the social programs are housed in the homes of Costa Rican families.

 - Shared rooms with bathrooms